 Mark the envelope “Doctoral applications for evaluation”.

-6. The faculty reviews the application and make a decision on admission.
-The decision is sent out to e.g. the doctoral student and supervisors.
+The faculty reviews the application and make a decision on admission.
+The decision is sent out by the faculty office to e.g. the doctoral student, supervisors and the head of department.

 - a proposal for employment;

 - the certified copies from the top candidate;

 The division of Human Resources negotiates with the unions, make a decision on employment and sends out an announcement.

 FAQ - Admission and recruitment of new doctoral students

 1. The position has not been advertised – is an SLU ID-number still needed?

 Answer: Yes!
 All applications need an SLU ID-number.
 If the position hasn’t been advertised there are two different ways to get an SLU ID-number:

 A. Supervisors at NJ- and VH- faculties will be given a SLU ID-number upon request by the respective education officer at each faculty office.